-Birth defects, miscarriages, fetal deaths and Camp Lejeune child deaths were, tragically, all too comonplace at the Marine base in North Carolina.
+Birth defects, miscarriages, fetal deaths and Camp Lejeune child deaths were, tragically, all too commonplace at the Marine base in North Carolina.
 Much of the focus regarding toxic Camp Lejeune water has fallen on cases of cancer and Parkinson’s disease that victims have developed after prolonged periods of exposure.
 Overlooked in the years of attention paid to the issue is the effect that the toxic water had on children as well as birth defects caused by the Camp Lejeune water.
 Not only did children living on base consume the water and bathe in it, but also children who were conceived while their parents were on base suffered the effects.
 Studies have shown that children born to parents who lived at Camp Lejeune have a far higher rate of birth defects than they otherwise would have had.
 The camp lejeune water is infamous for causing such birth defects as: abnormally low birth weight, miscarriage, cardiac defects (heart defects), lymphomas, still birth major congenital malformations, oral cleft defects (cleft lip), neural tube birth defects (such as anencephaly and spina bifida), fetal deaths, heart problems and Immune system disorders.
-Camp lejeune child deaths are one of the most tragic outcomes of this entire sordid story.
+Camp Lejeune child deaths are one of the most tragic outcomes of this entire sordid story.

 *This post was updated by a lawyer on September 20, 2023 to provide the most current information to our readers about birth defects linked to the Camp Lejeune water.

 Update- 9/18/23- NBC news issued a special report, “Their babies died when Camp Lejeune’s water was poisoned.
 But justice has been hard to find Camp Lejeune lawsuit birth defects” NBC news